kaist-dmlab/SELFIE/README.md

 </p>

 #### 6.2 Realistic Noise (ANIMAL-10N)
-- The noise rate of ANIMAL-10N is about 8% (See Appendix B in our paper).
+- The noise rate of ANIMAL-10N is estimated at 8%.
 <p align="center">
 <img src="figures/realistic_performance.png " width="320">
 </p>

 ## 7. How to Run